A Fluctuation Theory of Liquid-Phase Solutions: Shear Viscosity: Abstract

 \section{Abstract}

-The challenge of comprehensively describing liquids and their mixtures beyond equilibrium continues to be a main concern in modern chemical physics and physical chemistry, particularly in the context of calculating the transport properties of liquid-phase systems.
-This paper presents a step towards a phenomenological nonequilibrium theory tailored for multicomponent liquid-phase solutions.
-This field-theoretical framework, grounded in the principles of nonequilibrium statistical mechanics, integrates quasi-stationary concentration fluctuations consistent with equilibrium liquid theory as described by classical density functional theory.
-This approach, which is a phenomenological extension of the well-known Dean-Kawasaki stochastic density functional theory, allows for the computation of practically important transport properties such as mobility and shear viscosity.
-We apply our approach to the calculation of the corresponding quantities for solutions with a single solute.
-We derive general formulas for the mobility of solute molecules and the shear viscosity of a single-solute solution.
-Based on these findings, we present new results and reproduce previously established results for systems such as the Gaussian-core model, one-component plasma, and near-critical solutions.
+Accurately describing liquids and their mixtures beyond equilibrium remains a significant challenge in modern chemical physics and physical chemistry, especially regarding the calculation of transport properties in liquid-phase systems.
+This paper introduces a phenomenological nonequilibrium theory specifically designed for multicomponent liquid-phase solutions.
+Our field-theoretical framework, rooted in nonequilibrium statistical mechanics, incorporates quasi-stationary concentration fluctuations that align with equilibrium liquid theory as described by classical density functional theory.
+This method serves as a phenomenological extension of the established Dean-Kawasaki stochastic density functional theory, enabling the computation of shear viscosity.
+We apply our approach to derive general formula for the shear viscosity in single-solute solutions.
+Our findings yield new results and successfully reproduce previously established results for such systems as solutions containing soft-core particles, hard spheres, one-component plasma, and near-critical solutions.